ABOUT BRYANT LAKE

 Bryant Lake, located off Highway 212 in Eden Prairie, is a clear, shallow lake that is popular for boating, swimming, and fishing.

 Bryant Lake water quality has improved in recent years.
-Projects completed by the Nine Mile Creek Watershed District have resulted in reduced phosphorous.
-Lower phosphorous levels help prevent algae blooms and keep water clarity high.
-The decrease in phosphorous has improved the overall health of Bryant Lake and allowed the lake to be removed from the impaired waters list.
+Projects completed by the Nine Mile Creek Watershed District have resulted in reduced phosphorus.
+Lower phosphorus levels help prevent algae blooms and keep water clarity high.
+The decrease in phosphorus has improved the overall health of Bryant Lake and allowed the lake to be removed from the impaired waters list.
 However, invasive species, such as Eurasian watermilfoil and curly-leaf pondweed are present in Bryant Lake.
 To limit influence of invasive species, District partners harvest aquatic plants in the summer to improve recreation.
 In 2015, zebra mussels were also discovered in the lake.
 District volunteers can help monitor the spread zebra mussels through our adopt a dock program.
 Learn more>

 Printable lake fact sheet

-To improve the health of Bryant Lake, the Nine Mile Creek Watershed District conducted an alum treatment in 2008 and 2013 to control nutrient levels (phosphorous).
-This project, in conjunction with a wetland restoration project upstream, resulted in a decrease in phosphorous that improved the overall health of the lake.
+To improve the health of Bryant Lake, the Nine Mile Creek Watershed District conducted an alum treatment in 2008 and 2013 to control nutrient levels (phosphorus).
+This project, in conjunction with a wetland restoration project upstream, resulted in a decrease in phosphorus that improved the overall health of the lake.
 These projects helped delist Bryant Lake from the impaired waters list.
 For more information on these projects, visit Bryant Lake’s past projects page.